MixinNetwork/mixin/README.md

      kernel, k             Start the Mixin Kernel daemon setuptestnet          Setup the test nodes and genesis createaddress         Create a new Mixin address
-     signrawtransaction    Sign a JSON encoded transaction
+     updateheadreference   Update the cache round external reference, never use it unless agree by other nodes signrawtransaction    Sign a JSON encoded transaction
      sendrawtransaction    Broadcast a hex encoded signed raw transaction decoderawtransaction  Decode a raw transaction as JSON listsnapshots         List finalized snapshots
-     getsnapshot           Get the finalized snapshot by transaction hash help, h               Shows a list of commands or help for one command
+     gettransaction        Get the finalized transaction by hash getinfo               Get info from the node
+     help, h               Shows a list of commands or help for one command

 GLOBAL OPTIONS: